trilobite-poetry/trilobite-poetry.github.io/issues/_current/kobor.md

 ## DAWNEDOWNED

-Hopper ate the pies with marmelade \[...\] --- hope operating on a plate,
+Hopper ate the pies with marmalade \[...\] --- hope operating on a plate,

 *undissolving distance*, a fading magenta and the dissipated blue.